Carrie-Anne Moss

 Childhood and Early Years

-The future actress was born in British Columbia, Canada, to Melvin and Barbara Moss.
-She was named after the song "Carrie Anne" by the British rock band The Hollies, a favorite of her mother's.
+Born in British Columbia, Canada, to Melvin and Barbara Moss, the future actress She was named after the song "Carrie Anne" by the British rock band The Hollies, a favorite of her mother's.

-Barbara raised Carrie and her older brother, Brooke, on her own after their father left when they were still very young.
-Following the divorce, Barbara moved with her children to Vancouver and started a new life.
+Barbara raised Carrie and her older brother Brooke as a single mother after their father left when they were very young.
+After the divorce, Barbara moved with her children to Vancouver to start fresh.

 Carrie-Anne Moss and her brother Brooke as children and now